Code-Institute-Submissions/ms1_overuse_injuries/README.md

 ## Unfixed Bugs

-Socail network icons are slightly pushed to the bottom of the footer in the smaller device and needs adjusting but they have not been adjusted due to limited time available at this moment.
+Social network icons are slightly pushed to the bottom of the footer in the smaller device and needs adjusting but they have not been adjusted due to limited time available at this moment.

 ## Deployment